PFP: How It Works

 PFP could be inside the power supply, in between the D.C. power source and the device, or inside the devices.
 PFP provides a reference design to implement PFP inside a USB Power Adapter and PFP offers breakout boxes or splitters to monitor the signal in between existing power supply and the devices.
 To be inside the devices, PFP provides reference material which show how to use on-chip ADC or ARM based SoC (system-on-chip) to collect data and connect with the PFP cloud analytics on Amazon Web Services.

-PFP technology can be applied to detect intrusions and insider tampering at any point in the product’s lifecycle, from its infancy during manufacturing, through distribution, and even after installation.
+SigLytics can detect and track changes of a device at any point in the product’s lifecycle, from its infancy during manufacturing, through distribution, and even after installation.

-Detection with PFP technology is instantaneous, i.e., literally in milliseconds.
-With a predefined policy, PFP can detect and stop an attack before injury or data loss can occur.
+Detection with PFP technology is instantaneous, i.e., literally in machine time or milliseconds.
+With a predefined policy, SigLytics can detect in machine time, interrupt the kill chain, prevent payload be delivered, and stop an attack before damages can occur.

 Remediation is a policy-based function.
 The user sets the policy of what is to happen if a change is detected.
 For example, reboot, shutdown, re-flash, block all traffic, send alert, reroute traffic, switch control to a clone, etc.

 Although TPM and secure boot technologies are good, they are not foolproof.
-Top data hackers seem to be able to penetrate even the latest cyber security.
+Top data hackers seem to be able to penetrate even the latest cyber security, the AMI firmware supply chain attack allowed tampered firmware became trusted so TPM would not stop it.
 PFP is a last line of defense, detecting the execution change as soon as the attack first starts.